stungeye/Learning-Android-Development/README.md

 * Upload APK, select which legacy APKs (if any) to retain, and write release notes.
 * Review release and select percentage of devices to roll out to.
 (I usually just go with 100%).

+**2018-04-14** - Night Mode for Winnipeg News

+* Working on implementing a dark theme or a "night mode" for the Winnipeg News app using  `Theme.AppCompat.DayNight`.
+[Details]().

+* While implementing this feature I also refactored how I was working with `SharedPreference`s and built a singleton helper class to make working with shared prefs easier.
+This also meant refactoring how I detect and display different welcome messages for new and upgraded users.

+* Another thing I was working on was solving a few more of the exceptions I was seeing in the wild.
+The most interesting being `android.os.TransactionTooLargeException` which was happening when I was trying to save activity state when webviews were being paused or stopped.
+The only reason I had the webviews attempt to save their state (rather than say reload on orientation chanage) was for the google form I'm using for feedback.
+So now I only preserve state for the feedback form.
+A bit of a hacky solution, but it'll do.
+Eventually I'll change the feedback mechanism to a native android form and remove the need to preserve webview state entirely.